tomickigrzegorz/autocomplete/README.md

   // values when the input is clicked,
   // like a default dropdown
   // by default is false
+  showAllValuesOnClick: false,

+  // this option displays all results
+  // without clicking on the input field
   showAllValues: false,

   // set aria-label attribute for the clear button